-Q 22: Can a person or a health insurance issuer take benefits out of a plan?
+Q 21: Can a person take benefits out of a plan?
 What if a consumer doesn't need all of the benefits in a plan?

-No. Neither consumers nor health insurance issuers can take benefits out of a plan.
+No. Consumers can't take benefits out of a plan.
 At a minimum, every health plan on the [insert name of state exchange] must provide coverage for all of the essential health benefits the ACA requires.
-(See Question 17.)
+(See Question 16.)
 Even though a person may not need every benefit in a plan, plans must cover all of the essential benefits to share risk across a broad pool of consumers and be sure all benefits are available for everyone.
 This also helps to protect people from risks they can't always predict across their lifetimes.

 There may be short-term plans or limited benefit plans available, but they do not provide the "minimum essential coverage" required to meet the individual mandate.

-Drafting Note: States with an individual mandate may want to add: Consumers who don't have a plan that provides minimum essential coverage may have to pay a penalty when they file their state income taxes.
-The federal penalty was reduced to \$0 starting with tax year 2019.
+Consumers who don't have a plan that provides minimum essential coverage may have to pay a penalty when they file their income taxes.
 (See Question 57.)

-Q 23: Can consumers' health conditions affect what coverage they are able to get?
+Q 22: Can consumers' health conditions affect what coverage they are able to get?

-No. Under the ACA, health insurance companies no longer can leave coverage out of a plan based on a person's health condition, a practice that used to be known as a "pre-existing condition exclusion."
-Nor can they charge a higher premium because of a person's health condition.
-These protections apply whether a person buys an individual market plan through the exchange or outside the exchange; it does not apply to short term or limited benefit plans.
+No. Under the ACA, health insurance companies no longer can leave coverage out of a plan based on a person's health condition, a practice that used to be known as a "pre-existing condition exclusion," nor can they charge a higher premium because of a person's health condition.
+These protections apply whether a person buys coverage through the exchange or outside the exchange.

-Q 24: Can an insurance company charge tobacco users more than non-tobacco users?
+Q 23: Can an insurance company charge tobacco users more than non-tobacco users?

 Under the ACA, health insurance companies in the individual and small group markets can charge consumers who use tobacco products a higher premium.
 People who use tobacco may be charged up to [insert state-specific tobacco surcharge - no higher than 50%] more than people who don't use tobacco.
-Consumers in group plans may not have to pay this extra charge if they complete a tobacco cessation program and cannot be charged more unless they are provided an opportunity to complete a tobacco cessation program.
-This does not apply to coverage that is not considered individual coverage, including short-term plans.
+Consumers in group plans may not have to pay this extra charge if they complete a tobacco cessation program.